 You know the story.

-The Arizona Cardinals hired the recently fired Kliff Kingsbury, who failed to turn around his alma mater Texas Tech before taking the offensive coordinator job at USC, and the football world immediately connected the dots to Heisman Trophy-winning, mighty-mite-sized quarterback Kyler Murray.
+The Arizona Cardinals hired Kliff Kingsbury, who failed to turn around Texas Tech, his alma mater, before taking the offensive coordinator job at USC, and the football world immediately connected the dots to Heisman Trophy-winning, mighty-mite-sized quarterback Kyler Murray.

 But the Cardinals did draft Murray.
 The former high school star who didn't find success at Texas A&M did join the head coach who tried so hard to recruit him to Texas Tech.
 Kingsbury and Murray are a match made in heaven, or so they said.
 But one big question looms over the small quarterback and new head coach: Will it actually work, and how long will ownership and the league give outliers like Kingsbury and Murray to figure out the NFL?

 Most rookie quarterbacks, especially those drafted No. 1 overall like Murray was, are expected to get onto the field early.
-Baker Mayfield, last year's No. 1 pick, sat for three games before becoming the starter, but it was painfully clear that former head coach Hue Jackson made a monumental mistake in not starting the reigning top pick.
+Baker Mayfield, last year's No. 1 pick, sat for three games before becoming the starter, but it was painfully clear that former head coach Hue Jackson made a monumental mistake in not starting him.

 Before Mayfield, Jared Goff started roughly half a season as the No. 1 overall pick, but the next quarterback drafted, Carson Wentz, started all 16 games.
 Both took their teams to the playoffs in their second seasons, and both have seen their teams play in Super Bowls.